RobotsMali-AI/bambara-asr/docs/bm-quartznet15x5-v0.md

 | [![Model size](https://img.shields.io/badge/Params-19M-lightgrey#model-badge)](#model-architecture)
 | [![Language](https://img.shields.io/badge/Language-bm-lightgrey#model-badge)](#datasets)

-`stt-bm-quartznet15x5` is a fine-tuned version of NVIDIA’s [`stt_fr_quartznet15x5`](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/stt_fr_quartznet15x5) optimized for **Bambara ASR**.
+`stt-bm-quartznet15x5-V0` is a fine-tuned version of NVIDIA’s [`stt_fr_quartznet15x5`](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/stt_fr_quartznet15x5) optimized for **Bambara ASR**.
 This model cannot write **Punctuations and Capitalizations**, it utilizes a character encoding scheme, and transcribes text in the standard character set that is provided in the training set of bam-asr-all dataset.

 The model was fine-tuned using **NVIDIA NeMo** and is trained with **CTC (Connectionist Temporal Classification) Loss**.

+## **🚨 Important Note**
+This model, along with its associated resources, is part of an **ongoing research effort**, improvements and refinements are expected in future versions.
+Users should be aware that:

+- **The model may not generalize very well accross all speaking conditions and dialects.**
+- **Community feedback is welcome, and contributions are encouraged to refine the model further.**

 ## NVIDIA NeMo: Training